Matrix coefficient realization theory of noncommutative rational functions: Applications

 \subsection{Local and global linear dependence}

-As another application of Theorem \ref{t:RIbound} we give an algebraic proof of local-global principle of the linear dependence for nc rational functions: if all matrix-valued evaluations of some nc rational functions are linearly dependent over $\F$, then these nc rational functions are linearly dependent over $\F$ as elements in $\rf$.
+As another application of Theorem \ref{t:RIbound} we give an algebraic proof of local-global principle for the linear dependence of nc rational functions: if all matrix-valued evaluations of some nc rational functions are linearly dependent over $\F$, then these nc rational functions are linearly dependent over $\F$ as elements in $\rf$.
 This result first appeared in \cite{CHSY}; later it was applied to questions arising in free real algebraic geometry \cite{HKM,OHMP,HMV}.

 The original proof, which is nicely elaborated in \cite[Section 5.2]{HKM}, is analytic and it does not provide any bounds on the size of matrices for which the linear dependence has to be checked.
 For nc polynomials, the algebraic version with bounds is given in \cite{BK}.
 Using our results, the same technique can be applied to nc rational functions.